ScooloV/bbpedia/docs/death_zone/new_inducements.md

 *Sports physiotherapy is a relatively new science in the world of Blood Bowl, though calling such a brutal practice a 'science' might be stretching the meaning of the word to breaking point, which, coincidentally, is a rather fine description of what practitioners do to their patients!
 The practice was developed, almost by accident, in the Badlands by Orcs who found that many injuries involving dislocated joints could be fixed with the application of brute force.
 In fact, the mere threat of carefully-applied brutality was found to be a wonderful motivator for all but the most hopelessly unconscious of players.
 The threat of being ministered to by a trained expert in physical terror can make most common ailments simply disappear!*

-*Mungo Spinecracker is a renowned expert in the field, an Orc that has honed his natural ability to inflicct pain on a body to an art form.
+*Mungo Spinecracker is a renowned expert in the field, an Orc that has honed his natural ability to inflict pain on a body to an art form.
 Amongst Mungo's most well-known and feared techniques are numerous moves that would be more at home in a wrestling match than a sick bay.
-But it is Mungo's patented 'firrm sports massage' that most terrifiees his patients.
+But it is Mungo's patented 'firm sports massage' that most terrifies his patients.
 Mungo is always quick to defend his methods, of course, claiming that savagely punching and kicking a prone patient "gets da blood pumpin'", and that, should the gurney collapse, the sudden shock "rebalances da humours"!*

 **"I'M FINE THANKS, MUNGO!"**